Bayard Cutting Arboretum State Park

 Bayard Cutting Arboretum State Park is a 691 acre state park located in the hamlet of Great River, New York, on Long Island.
 The park includes an arboretum designed by Frederick Law Olmsted for William Bayard Cutting in 1886, as well as a mansion designed by Charles C. Haight.
 Today Bayard Cutting Arboretum State Park is one of the last remaining estates on the South Shore of Long Island.
 It has been listed on the National Register of Historic Places since 1973 as a historic district.
 Robert Fulton Cutting, known as the “first citizen of New York” and his wife Helen Suydam Cutting, niece to Caroline Astor, would frequent the manor house and estate as both William and Robert were brothers.
-Together Robert and William brought the sugar beat industry to the United States.
+Together Robert and William brought the sugar beet industry to the United States.

 History

-William "Bayard" Cutting, a prominent New York City lawyer and financier along with his younger brother Robert (previously mentioned) purchased over 900 acres in the village of Oakdale from George Lorillard in 1881.
+William "Bayard" Cutting, a prominent New York City lawyer and financier along with his younger brother Robert (previously mentioned) purchased over 900 acres in the village of Oakdale from George Lorillard in 1884.
 The two Cutting brothers split the property originally known as Westbrook Farm with Robert Fulton Cutting retaining Lorillard's house and William Bayard Cutting building another.
 Both brothers were the grandsons of Robert Cutting, who had been Robert Fulton's partner in the ferry from Brooklyn to New York.
 They were also both direct descendants of the prominent William Bayard Jr. a close friend to Alexander Hamilton.

 In 1895, Bayard and his brother installed a golf course at Westbrook, which was the first private golf course in the United States.
 The course was designed by Willie Dunn who had also created the Shinnecock Hills golf course in Southampton.
 It was a nine-hole course and for many years hosted the Westbrook Cup tournament.

 Other changes to the estate took place when a fire in 1895 burned down many of the farm buildings.
 Stanford White was commissioned to draw the plans for a modern dairy, Westbrook Farms, with many innovative features.

 In 1899, a hunting lodge, made only of cedar logs, was built on the property.
 There was an earthen floor and a stone fireplace complete with irons and spits.
 Wooden pegs were used as hangers.
 The cabin was modeled after those used by pioneers.